EyalFingold/TruAPI-tests-lib/README.md

 TruAPI tests library:
 ---------------------
-TruAPI tests library is an open source repository intended to provide and share commonlly used tests
+TruAPI tests library is an open source repository intended to provide and share commonly used tests.

-Appriciate any feedback and additonal test samples from all
+Appreciate any feedback and additional test samples from all.